cse364-unist/projects-group8/README.md

 —————————————————————-
 ## CI - Continuous Integration
 contiguous integration will be done when you 'push' or 'pull request' on master branch. it will run jacoco:report & mvn package which will test & build. you can find the CI log in the action section.
-You can find the workflow file in the .github/workflow/ folder.
+You can find the workflow file in the .github/workflows folder.
+And in the workflow file, you can check the step name "Build and test project with Maven" which will test & build the jar file.

 ## Login & Register User
 You can register and login in main page. \